netdata/netdata/health/notifications/alerta/README.md

-Note: Netdata will send 3 alarms, and because last alarm is "CLEAR" you will not see them in main Alerta page, you need to select to see "closed" alarma in top-right lookup.
+Note: Netdata will send 3 alarms, and because last alarm is "CLEAR" you will not see them in main Alerta page, you need to select to see "closed" alarm in top-right lookup.
 A little change in `alarm-notify.sh` that let us test each state one by one will be useful.

 For more information see <https://docs.alerta.io>